History of AIK Fotboll: 2016–2020: The second Norling era

 On 13 May 2016, Rikard Norling was presented as AIK's new manager.
 He had previously managed the team for four seasons 2005–2008.

 With Norling in command, the club managed to play eight consecutive games without losing, including derby wins against both Djurgården and Hammarby, before losing 2–0 away at Malmö 7 August.

 A key player for the spring part of the 2016 season was Carlos Strandberg, a striker who joined the squad just two days before the first game of the Allsvenskan season on a short loan spell from CSKA Moscow.
 Strandberg scored seven goals in twelve appearances before returning to Russia during the summer break of the season.

 During that summer AIK recruited another striker who was to become crucial.
 Chinedu Obasi had considerable experience from prominent Bundesliga side Schalke 04, but was also injury-prone and not fully fit.
 Therefore, AIK only offered Obasi a contract for the rest of the 2016 season, a decision the club surely regretted later.
 Debuting in the aforementioned away game at Malmö, Obasi scored six goals in ten appearances, and was widely considered the league's most skillful striker.
 (A free agent after the 2016 season, he went on to sign a one-year contract with Sven-Göran Eriksson's Shenzhen in China's second tier.)

-Under Norling's reigns the team performed very well throughout the 2016 season, adapting quickly and successfully to Norlng's preferred, and in Sweden still somewhat uncommon, 3–5–2 formation (a setup Norling had unsuccessfully tried during the first few games of AIK's 2005 season, his first season as manager of AIK).
+Under Norling's reigns the team performed very well throughout the 2016 season, adapting quickly and successfully to Norling's preferred, and in Sweden still somewhat uncommon, 3–5–2 formation (a setup Norling had unsuccessfully tried during the first few games of AIK's 2005 season, his first season as manager of AIK).

 After the loss at Malmö in July, AIK had a streak of nine games without losing, including seven wins.
 With three games left of the season AIK was placed second, but lost the title race after a 1–0 away defeat to IFK Göteborg on 24 October.
 Two days later Malmö secured the championship title for 2016 by winning 3–0 away at Falkenberg.

 Forming a striking partnership with first Strandberg then Obasi, AIK's top scorer for the 2016 season was Alexander Isak, who was only 16 years old until 21 September that year.
 Isak scored 10 goals 2016 in 24 appearances including 19 starts.
 Thanks to his young age and goal scoring abilities, Isak was on the want list for most of Europe's top clubs that year, and was extremely close to accepting an offer from Real Madrid.
 However, on 23 January 2017, Isak, now 17 years old, was sold to Borussia Dortmund for a fee that was reported to be somewhere between 8.6m and 10m euros, the highest transfer fee ever paid for a Swedish player.